mechagomizilla/Prism-FirefoxPhotonRecolored/Dark scrollbar/Readme.md

 ## Credits

-Credit for the XML file / JS tweak to Aris-T2 at [https://github.com/Aris-t2/CustomJSforFx](https://github.com/Aris-t2/CustomJSforFx) (see method 3 - go there if anything is broken in a future update - working as of Firefox 72).
+Credit for the XML file / JS tweak to [Aris-T2](https://github.com/Aris-t2/CustomJSforFx) (see method 3 - go there if anything is broken in a future update - working as of Firefox 72).

+Credit for the JS implementation of the CSS scrollbar to [Endor8](https://github.com/Endor8/userChrome.js) (see floating scrollbar).